Thank you Andrew Lenec for completing this transcript!

 I'm Daniel Forkner.

 [0:12] But if we learn from all of this, maybe we can stop that.
-The world might be broken, but it doesn't have.
+The world might be broken, but it doesn't have to be.

-[0:19] Daniel we got a very spooky show this week for October, the spookiest month of the year, and in fact it's part of a whole spooky series that we're covering throughout this month for the next 3 episodes, and in fact this is the most terrifying topic I can think of.
+[0:19] Daniel, we've got a very spooky show this week for October, the spookiest month of the year, and in fact it's part of a whole spooky series that we're covering throughout this month for the next 3 episodes, and in fact this is the most terrifying topic I can think of.

 [0:38] Spooky scary.

 [0:40] I'm guessing it has to do with the bills that we're going to be receiving in the mail pretty soon related to our intellectual property show.